sd-powell/portfolio_project_2/README.md

 - This [YouTube tutorial](https://www.youtube.com/watch?v=xZXW5SnCiWI&t=2918s) was incredibly helpful in shaping the key features of my quiz.
 It provided valuable insights into concepts like hiding and displaying panels, implementing a timer, and showing correct and incorrect answers after a response.
 These elements not only enhanced my understanding but also gave me the confidence to develop my own features.

-- I watched [This YouTube tutorial](https://www.youtube.com/watch?v=UY6AeR_M_dU) to learn how to use the [Open Trivia API](https://opentdb.com/) in my project.
+- Additionally, I watched [This YouTube tutorial](https://www.youtube.com/watch?v=UY6AeR_M_dU) to learn how to use the [Open Trivia API](https://opentdb.com/) in my project.

-- I took inspiration from [myfitnesspal](https://www.myfitnesspal.com/) for the colours and interface design for my site.
+- I drew inspiration from [MyFitnessPal](https://www.myfitnesspal.com/) for the site’s color scheme and interface design.

 - This post on [Stack Overflow](https://stackoverflow.com/questions/24127507/is-it-possible-to-center-tables-in-a-markdown-file) helped me to understand markdown tables and positioning.